jamiefolsom/arbotopia/_posts/2019-05-05-early-spring-peters-hill-walk.md

 We had run well over the announced time for the walk so I ended it at 10 AM, but a few diehards followed me across the street to Hemlock Hill where another early warbler has nested in past years.
 I played the call of the Pine Warbler and sure enough we got several responses and finally saw one.
 Here are the calls of the two birds I mentioned earlier on this post:

-chipping sparrow audio here
+<audio controls src="/media/chipping-sparrow.mp3"></audio>

 Chipping Sparrow

-pine warbler here
+<audio controls src="/media/pine-warbler.mp3"></audio>

 Pine Warbler

 I have trouble telling the difference between these close calls.
-One distinction is that the Pine Warbler's trill is short- one second or so- while the chipper goes on longer.
+One distinction is that the Pine Warbler's trill is short- one or to seconds- while the chipper goes on longer.
 Usually.
 So a longer call is almost always the sparrow, but a short one could be either.
 Others say the warbler call is slower, but ambient temperature can affect the speed for both.
 Someone in our small group felt the Chipping Sparrow sounded "tinny" while the Pine Warbler was more "resonant".
 I liked that!
 Habitat can be helpful; chippers are more common in open areas while Pines are, true to their name, almost always in coniferous woods.
 In any case we finally had both for the walk!
 Here's an image of a Pine warbler I got last week in another breeding area for this species at the AA, Bussey Hill:

 ![](/images/P1070366.jpg)

 The yellow head and body and dark wings with distinct white wing bars denote this lovely early bird.

 Here's the complete list for the walk:

-Arnold Arboretum, Suffolk, Massachusetts, US
-May 4, 2019 8:00 AM - 10:30 AM
-Comments: Peters Hill BBC walk; overcast, drizzle,51 **24 species**

-Mourning Dove 2
-Red-bellied Woodpecker 1
-Northern Flicker 3
-Blue Jay 3
-Tree Swallow 7
-Black-capped Chickadee 2
-White-breasted Nuthatch 2
-House Wren 2
-Eastern Bluebird 1
-Hermit Thrush 1
-American Robin 30
-Northern Mockingbird 1
-European Starling 2
-House Finch 2
-Chipping Sparrow 6
-White-throated Sparrow 1
-Song Sparrow 2
-Baltimore Oriole 3
-Red-winged Blackbird 4
-Common Grackle 8
-Nashville Warbler 1
-Pine Warbler 2
-Northern Cardinal 2
-House Sparrow 2

-View this checklist online at [https://ebird.org/view/checklist/S55770519](https://ebird.org/view/checklist/S55770519 "https://ebird.org/view/checklist/S55770519")

-This report was generated automatically by eBird v3 ([https://ebird.org/home](https://ebird.org/home "https://ebird.org/home"))

 Next weekend I will be birding for Mass Audubon's Boston Nature Center team in the annual Bird-a-thon fundraising event.
 If you would like to contribute to this worthy cause- making birds and all of nature available to urban kids-  you can do so through this link to my [webpage](https://tinyurl.com/y67rsjk6).
 Thank you!